MaRDI4NFDI/formulasearch/README.md

 ## Note for Checkstyle
-In IntelliJ IDEA: Install Checkstyle IDEA Plugin, In checkstyle settings load the checkstyle.xml-file, set checkstyle version =~8.34 to enable compatibility.
+In IntelliJ IDEA: Install Checkstyle IDEA Plugin, In checkstyle settings load the checkstyle.xml-file, set checkstyle version =~8.29 to ensure compatibility.

 ================================================================